Rich man and Lazarus

-The rich man and Lazarus (also called the parable of Dives and Lazarus) (Note: The traditional name Dives is not actually a name, but instead a word for "rich man", dives, in the text of the Latin Bible, the Vulgate.
+The rich man and Lazarus (also called the parable of Dives and Lazarus) (Note: The traditional name Dives is not actually a name, but instead a word for "rich man", dīves, in the text of the Latin Bible, the Vulgate.
+It is pronounced in English /ˈdaɪvi:z/, DIE-veez.
 The rich man was also given the names Neuēs (i.e. Nineveh) and Fineas (i.e. Phineas) in the 3rd and 4th centuries.) is a parable of Jesus from the 16th chapter of the Gospel of Luke.
 Speaking to his disciples and some Pharisees, Jesus tells of an unnamed rich man and a beggar named Lazarus.
 When both die, the rich man goes to Hades and implores Abraham to send Lazarus from his bosom to warn the rich man's family from sharing his fate.
 Abraham replies, "If they do not listen to Moses and the Prophets, they will not be convinced even if someone rises from the dead."

 Along with the parables of the Ten Virgins, Prodigal Son, and Good Samaritan, the rich man and Lazarus was one of the most frequently illustrated parables in medieval art, perhaps because of its vivid account of an afterlife.